manykarim/robotframework-doctestlibrary/README.md

 # Examples

-Check the `/atest/Compare.robot` test suite for some examples
+Check the `/atest/Compare.robot` test suite for some examples.

 ### Testing with [Robot Framework](https://robotframework.org)
 ```RobotFramework